-- (a) the method to calculate the number of voting rights referred to in the first subparagraph in case of financial instruments referenced to a basket of shares or an index; and - (b) the methods of determination of delta for the purposes of calculation of voting rights relating to financial instruments which provide exclusively for a cash settlement as required by the first subparagraph.
+- (a) the method for calculating the number of voting rights referred to in the first subparagraph in the case of financial instruments referenced to a basket of shares or an index; and - (b) the methods for determining delta for the purposes of calculating voting rights relating to financial instruments which provide exclusively for a cash settlement as required by the first subparagraph.

-ESMA shall submit those draft regulatory technical standards to the Commission by [insert date: one year after the date of entry into force of this Directive].
+ESMA shall submit those draft regulatory technical standards to the Commission by...+.